The play is usually treated as being beneath the glorious Shakespeare

 on the assumption that it's among the first comedies Shakespeare wrote,

-it lacks the organic originality of other of his plays -- even being
+it lacks the organic originality of other of his plays.
+It "evokes no

-Plautus' Manaechmi from about 220 BCE, with added elements from
+its Latin source: Plautus' Manaechmi from about 220 BCE, "a Roman

-Plautus' Amphitruo such as the dinner and the second set of twins
+from Plautus' Amphitruo such as the dinner and the second set of

-We know that a play called The Historie of Error was shown at Hampton Court on New Year's Day 1576-77, which sounds like an early version of the one we've got (Clark 15).
+We know that a play called The historie of Error was shown at Hampton Court on New Year's Day 1576-77, which sounds like an early version of the one we've got (Clark 15, Ogburn 582, Anderson 124).
 This dating doesn't work for the Stratfordians, of course, who insist on a 1594 showing as pivotal, but it works fine for the Oxfordian thesis.
 The play certainly seems like a court entertainment, perhaps with later touches added (Clark 15; Ogburn and Ogburn 111).
 The elder Ogburns suggest that an even earlier version originated in the early 1570s, from Oxford's days at Gray's Inn (Ogburn and Ogburn 110-111).

-if any born at Ephesus be seenOf course, there's no historical basis for any of this (Asimov 170), but it's interesting that Shakespeare changed the location to Ephesus, a city not only linked with witchcraft through the Pauline letters in the New Testament, but also a city dedicated to Artemis, or Diana, goddess of virginity (Garber 163), an inevitable Elizabeth connection.
+if any born at Ephesus be seenOf course, there's no historical basis for any of this (Asimov 170), but it's interesting that Shakespeare changed the location to Ephesus, a city on the Aegean coast of Asia Minor,not only linked with witchcraft in the New Testament (esp.
+Acts 19:13-29), but also a city dedicated to Artemis, or Diana, goddess of virginity (Garber 163), an inevitable Elizabeth connection.
+(The city is also the legendary site of the deaths of Mary Magdalene and John the Baptist, whose feast day is 6/24.)

 At any Syracusian marts and fairs;